When it comes to flirting in the bird world, hummingbirds go to great lengths performing spectacular courtship dives to attract female attention.

-To explore this, Hogan and Mary Caswell Stoddard, an assistant professor of ecology and evolutionary biology and the study’s senior author, created video and audio recordings of 48 dives performed by wild male broad-tailed hummingbirds.
+To explore this, Hogan and Mary Caswell Stoddard, an assistant professor of ecology and evolutionary biology, created video and audio recordings of 48 dives performed by wild male broad-tailed hummingbirds.

 Then used image-tracking software to estimate each male’s trajectory and speed throughout the dive.

 Combining these estimates with the audio data, the researchers measured the precise time at which the males produce a mechanical “buzz” with their tail feathers.

 To incorporate information about iridescent plumage color, which is difficult to extract from the video recordings, the team headed to the American Museum of Natural History in New York City.